Statistical and Computational Efficiency for Smooth Tensor Estimation with Unknown Permutations: Introduction

 \paragraph{Graphon and hypergraphon.} Our work is also connected to graphons and hypergraphons.
 Graphon is a measurable function representing the limit of a sequence of exchangeable random graphs (matrices)~\citep{klopp2017oracle,gao2015rate,chan2014consistent}.
 Similarly, hypergraphon~\citep{zhao2015hypergraph,lovasz2012large} is introduced as a limiting function of $m$-uniform hypergraphs, i.e., a generalization of graphs in which edges can join $m$ vertices with $m\geq 3$.
 While both our model~\eqref{eq:gmd} and hypergraphon focus on function representations, there are two remarkable differences.
-First, unlike the matrix case where graphon is represented as bivariate functions~\citep{lovasz2012large}, hypergraphons for $m$-uniform hypergraphs should be represented as $(2^m-2)$-multivariate functions; see~\citet[Section 1.2]{zhao2015hypergraph}.
+First, unlike the matrix case where graphon is represented by bivariate functions~\citep{lovasz2012large}, hypergraphons for $m$-uniform hypergraphs should be represented as $(2^m-2)$-multivariate functions; see~\citet[Section 1.2]{zhao2015hypergraph}.
 Our framework~\eqref{eq:gmd} represents the function using $m$ coordinates only, and in this sense, the model shares the common ground as \emph{simple hypergraphons}~\citep{balasubramanian2021nonparametric}.
 We compare our method to earlier work in theory (Table~\ref{tab:comp} and Sections~\ref{sec:lse}-\ref{sec:borda}) and in numerical studies (Section~\ref{sec:sim}).
-Second, unlike typical simple hypergraphons where the design points are random, our generative model uses deterministic design points.
-These two choices lead to different analysis in the same spirit as random- vs. fixed-designs in nonparametric regression~\citep{wasserman2006all,tsybakov2009introduction}.
+Second, unlike typical simple hypergraphons where the design points are random, our generative model uses equal-sized fixed design points.
+The comparison of two approaches will be discussed in Sections~\ref{sec:model} and~\ref{sec:lse}.